elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 When representing code points in bytes, we need to encode them somehow.
 Elixir chose the UTF-8 encoding as its main and default encoding.
 When we say a string is a UTF-8 encoded binary, we mean a string is a bunch of bytes organized in a way to represent certain code points, as specified by the UTF-8 encoding.

-Since we have code points like `ł` assigned to the number `322`, we actually need more than one byte to represent it.
+Since we have characters like `ł` assigned to the code point `322`, we actually need more than one byte to represent them.
 That's why we see a difference when we calculate the `byte_size/1` of a string compared to its `String.length/1`:

 ```iex
 iex> string = "hełło"